leevanrell/leevanrell.github.io/_posts/2020-1-20-Capital-Gains-vs-Dividends-vs-Critical-Thought.markdown

 categories: Investing
 ---

-I've seen a recent trend on youtube where people post about the success of their dividend portfolio and the 'power blue chip dividend stocks'.
+I've seen a recent trend on youtube where people post about the success of their dividend portfolio and the 'power blue-chip dividend stocks'.
 These videos fucking annoy me.

 So let's do a really quick analysis to compare a SPY (Capital Gains) and SPYD (Dividends) portfolio.
 We'll use [portfoliovisualizer](https://www.portfoliovisualizer.com/backtest-portfolio) to make the backtest